lucas-carvajal/GoLend/designDoc.md

 ### Architecture - Classes
 `GoBank` with main function accepting request and delegating to handler
-`RequestHandler` processing incoming requests
+`RequestHandler` processing incoming requests, started as goroutine
 tba
+`UserManagementService` for managing all the users, channel passed to each handler goroutine to send requests
+`ClaimManagementService` for managing all the claims, channel passed to each handler goroutine to send requests

 ### API Endpoints